Punktum-dk/epp-service-specification/README.md

    - `expired`, Verification has timed out.
    - `completed`, Verification has been completed.
 - `expdate` - Only if verification is in progress: the date and time that the verification is going to expire if not completed.

+<a id="dkhmcontactverificationconfirmemail"></a>

+### `dkhm:contact_verification` / `dkhm:confirm_email`

+This element states if there is an active request on change of primary email.
+This is only shown if a request is active.

+If the request is not completed, the primary email address is not changed.

+On [info contact](#info-contact) the following attributes is presented.

+   - `pending`, Verification is currently in progress. and
+   - `expdate`, the date and time that the verification is going to expire. and
+   - `email address`, the email address with an active request.

+<a id="dkhmcontactverificationconfirmsecondaryemail"></a>

+### `dkhm:contact_verification` / `dkhm:confirm_secondary_email`

+This element states if there is an active request on change or addition of secondary email.
+This is only shown if a request is active.

+If the request is not completed, the secondary email address is not changed or added.

+On [info contact](#info-contact) the following attributes is presented.

+   - `pending`, Verification is currently in progress. and
+   - `expdate`, the date and time that the verification is going to expire. and
+   - `email address`, the email address with an active request.

 <a id="dkhmcvr"></a>